sgnu/3207sam-nguyen/FileSystem/pseudo.md

 A bitmap of all 256 inodes will require 256 bits, or 32 bytes.
 This fits in 1 block.

-This leaves the metadata region with 8173 blocks for indirect pointers.
-There is enough space for each inode to use an entire block for pointers; however, each pointer block will use only 2 bytes (up to 65,536).
+This leaves the metadata region with 7,933 blocks for indirect pointers.
+There is enough space for each inode to use an entire block for pointers.

-This means a total of 275 blocks will be used.
+This means a total of 515 blocks will be used.

 ## Inodes